human-nature-lab/TSCSMethods.jl/docs/src/methodology.md

 ## References

+- Feltham, E., Forastiere, L., Alexander, M., & Christakis, N. A. (2023).
+Mass gatherings for political expression had no discernible association with the local course of the COVID-19 pandemic in the USA in 2020 and 2021. *Nature Human Behaviour*.
 - Imai, K., Kim, I. S., & Wang, E. H. (2021).
 Matching Methods for Causal Inference with Time-Series Cross-Sectional Data. *American Journal of Political Science*.
 - Rosenbaum, P. R., & Rubin, D. B. (1983).
 The central role of the propensity score in observational studies for causal effects. *Biometrika*, 70(1), 41-55.